Mice are shy rodents. In fact, most rodents are.

 If that happens to this mouse, it will be fearful of any human.
 Therefore, the mouse will remain in a place of relative safety until the threat has passed. i.e., you have left the area.

 How To Attract Mice Out Of Hiding – Our Guide

 Leave The Area

 I know you want to get to the mouse.
-I know that you want to capture it or take pictures of it, but if you are standing around waiting for the mouse to stroll out of its hiding place, it will not.
+I know you want to capture or take pictures of it, but if you are standing around waiting for the mouse to stroll out of its hiding place, it will not be tempted.

-You need to leave the area, or the mouse will not leave the safety of the place where it is hiding.
+It would be best to leave the area, or the mouse will not leave the safety of its hiding place.

 Leave Some Tasty Mouse Bait

 The best way to lure a mouse from hiding is by using food!

 All of the time.

 By leaving some tasty mouse bait in the local area, the mouse will get the scent and leave its hiding place for a snack.